 Hiring Independent Contractors The Right Way

-Hiring Independent Contractors The Right Way 2560 1920 Alicia East
+Hiring Independent Contractors The Right Way 2560 1920 PayReel

 Hiring independent contractors has many benefits.
 Companies appreciate the ability to engage only when needed and end engagement whenever it makes sense, outsourcing tasks not related to your core business, have less onboarding hassle, and not having to pay for benefits.
 It makes sense why engaging independent contractors is often to a company’s advantage, but only when it’s done in accordance with IRS guidelines.
 Here’s what you need to know to stay out of trouble.